Introduction to Integrated Marketing vs 360 Degree Marketing

-There are two ways of approaching marketing- one, focusing on the brand and its merits and the other is to have the consumer at the centre stage and then develop products that appeal to them, then devise appropriate communication strategies to achieve the objective.
-The integrated marketing is all-encompassing identifying the needs of the customer, developing the product for him or her, developing the communication strategy to reach them and throughout the process, the consumer is at centre stage.
+There are two ways of approaching marketing- one, focusing on the brand and its merits and the other is to have the consumer at the center stage and then develop products that appeal to them, then devise appropriate communication strategies to achieve the objective.
+The integrated marketing is all-encompassing identifying the needs of the customer, developing the product for him or her, developing the communication strategy to reach them and throughout the process, the consumer is at the center stage.

 Advantages of 360 Degree marketing